 Pruning and Trimming are less drastic measures than lopping and, of course, removal.
 Pruning can get rid of diseases and infected branches that are hindering the rest of the tree’s growth, while trimming improves the tree’s visual look, and keeps it looking healthy and strong, helping to increase property value.

 Whether you are pruning or trimming, even if they are far less intrusive than other tree care methods, you are still effectively performing surgery.
 If done wrong, it’s future growth can be altered in unexpected ways.

 Call our Tree Pruning and Trimming services and we will ensure the continued health of your trees for years to come.

 When trees are removed, stumps are left behind.
 Grinding or removing a stump is not a small job, and is therefore classified as it’s own piece of work.
 Stumps can become injury hazards to anyone playing around in your backyard, and as fungi and the like might begin growing from them, they can become dangerous to pets and small children who may eat them.

 Should you grind the stump to below ground level, or remove the stump and its root system altogether?
-Call our stump grinding and removal service, as we can help advise you on what are the best options for your particular situation.
+Call our stump grinding and removal service, as we will help advise you on what are the best options for your particular situation.

 Our Partner Sites:

 If you are in Guildford, UK, visit the following link for all your tree trimming needs.

 If you live in San Diego, check here for your tree service requirements.